 Business and mindset and the need for self-improvement.
 Business and resilience.
 Everything is a business, even the arts.
 If your goal is to go from town to town, city to city, making the art of your choosing and share it with the world, you damn well better know how to run that.
 Sometimes it means finding the right people . . . which might not be you.

 Learn your art, and learn business.
 We don’t live in a world of government grants for every little thing you think matters.
 You have to force the world to listen, and to give you money.
 In order to do that, you need to be good.

 I thought I was good.
 And I was.
 But I stopped improving myself.
 I stopped paying attention.
 I didn’t stay paranoid.
 I stopped seeking feedback, and none was given; a sure-fire recipe for a swollen head.

 You need to be your own harshest critic.

 When the decision was made by forces outside of my control, the project that I had help shepherd to the edge of success decided I was no longer a good fit.
 Bye-bye.

+I shouldn’t have taken it so personally.
 It was a business decision.